remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front-update.md

 sudo systemctl daemon-reload
 sudo service remotelabz restart
 ```
-## Migration from 2.4.4 to version 2.5
+## Migration from 2.4.4 to 2.5.0
-Upgrade your Ubuntu version to Ubuntu 24 LTS

-Upgrade to NodeJS20

-Install PHP 8.4 only
+We recommand you to install from a clear ubuntu distribution installation this new version.
+Otherwise, you have to do a dist-upgrade to Ubuntu 24.04, install PHP 8.4 and NodeJS 20.
 ```bash
 cd /opt/remotelabz-worker
 git checkout Upgrade-2.5